opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

     auth_type: "password"
 ```

-:::warning
+:::danger caution
-Special attention is required here: although DNS is a global service, all changes must be made in the **eu-de** region.
+**Special attention is required here**: although DNS is a global service, all changes must be made in the **eu-de** region.
 :::

 1. Create a namespace to isolate the installation (if it doesn't exist already) and deploy **clouds.yaml** as a `Secret`: